 The Deep Southern style is found in northern Florida, and it’s influenced by the Mississippi, Tennessee, and Georgia barbecue styles.
 Then there’s the central Florida “Floribbean” barbecue, which is a combination of the Caribbean and Deep Southern barbecue styles.
 Lastly, there’s the tropical barbacoa, which you can find in southern Florida.
 This style is a further blend of Floribbean barbecue and Latin American cuisine.
 Barbacoa was brought to southern Florida by Cuban and Mexican immigrants and continues to be a popular barbecue-style today.

-Jacksonville’s Best Seafood Restaurants
+Jacksonville’s Best Local Seafood Restaurants

-#1 Beach Road Fish House & Chicken Dinners
+#2 Beach Road Fish House & Chicken Dinners

 #3 Palms Fish Camp

 They also serve delicious pizzas, burgers, and sandwiches if you’re not in the mood for seafood!
 You can view their menu here.

-#4 Safe Harbor Seafood Market & Restaurant
+#5 Safe Harbor Seafood Market & Restaurant

 This place is best known for its shrimp, and a trip to Jacksonville isn’t complete without trying some of the local shrimp!

 Best Places to Grab Quick Bites in Jacksonville

 Sometimes you don’t have time for a three-course, sit-down affair.
 But just because you want something quick doesn’t mean it shouldn’t be delicious and satisfying!
 Here are some of the best places for a quick bite to eat in Jacksonville near you.